markphilpot/markphilpot_com_gatsby/content/blog/2021/04_anime_spring_first/index.md

 ![](banners/revenge.jpg "ew1920")

 The [first season](https://anilist.co/anime/103871/Zombie-Land-Saga/) was my gateway drug into the world of idol shows.
-I love the music and the wackiness of being zombies was a fantastic twist on the genre.
+I love the music and idol zombies was a fantastic twist on the genre.
 I was really looking forward to *Revenge* when it was announced.
 Would we get the backstories we missed in the first season?

 Unfortunately, the first episode left me with a very lackluster impression.
-I don't know if it was the focus on the manager (though that probably contributed significantly), but I was just so-so on this episode on start to finish.
+I don't know if it was the focus on the manager, but I was just so-so on this episode from start to finish.
 Hopefully the music hooks me like the first season and there is more focus on the girls' backstories going forward.

 *Update* -- Episode 2 was much better than the first, so I'm relieved about that.
 Unfortunately I'm mentally comparing the songs this season with my favorites from the first, which is definitely not fair.
 I'll need to calibrate that better.